 No!
 Master's students are not expected to undertake their own original research because it may be difficult to complete original research within the time frame of a master's program.
-Students are strongly encourages to use data already.
+Students are strongly encouraged to use data already available.